Intermediate11 min readManufacturing

 Controller Configuration

-For hvac control systems systems, controller selection depends on:
+For hvac control systems systems in manufacturing, controller selection depends on:

 • Discrete Input Count: Sensors for position, status, and alarms